William G. Barber (Vice Chair)

-Mr. Barber is currently a partner at the law firm of Pirkey Barber, LLP.
-He has devoted his legal career to the field of trademark law, focusing primarily on trademark litigation and policing.
-He handles cases in courts across the country and before the Trademark Trial and Appeal Board (TTAB) of the USPTO.
+Mr. Barber is currently a founding member of the law firm of Pirkey Barber PLLC.
+He specializes in trademark law, focusing primarily on trademark litigation and policing.
+He handles cases in courts across the country and before the Trademark Trial and Appeal Board.
 Mr. Barber has experience in all aspects of litigation, including jury and bench trials, as well as appeals.
 He also handles domain name disputes through ICANN's UDRP.
 Mr. Barber was past president of the American Intellectual Property Law Association in 2011.
-He has testified before Congress regarding reforms to the Federal trademark dilution statue and is a frequent author and speaker on trademark and false advertising topics.
+He has testified before Congress regarding reforms to the federal trademark dilution statute and is a frequent author and speaker on trademark and false advertising topics.
 Mr. Barber received a bachelor's degree in chemical engineering from the University of Texas and his law degree, with high honors, from the University of Texas School of Law.
 He is currently serving his first term as a member of the TPAC.

 Anne H. Chasser